Writing a Literary Novel Workshop

 Course completion opens up our Alumni Space, which provides ongoing access to industry professionals, including authors, Granta editors and literary agents.

-Chart your starting and likely end points for the novel, and play around with time.
-Challenge what you think you know about this novel.
+Chart your starting and likely end points for this novel, and play around with time.
+Challenge what you think you know about the novel you are writing.
+Produce a map for your novel, reflect on your approach to time, and gain necessary distance from your writing.
+Meet with Sarah Moss for a one-on-one tutorial.

 Reassess your approach to realism and your take on reader-expectations.
+Develop greater awareness of your relationship with your reader.
 From this month onwards, we will take apart a bold contemporary novel as we examine the session topics.
+This session focuses on Sharks in the Time of Saviours by Kawai Strong Washburn.

-Become more clear-thinking in how you use tension and pace in your novel, and play with their effect on your reader.
+Become more clear-thinking in the way you use tension and pace in your novel, and play with their effect on your reader.
+We will look at balancing tension, pace and patience, and read and reflect on We Have Always Lived in the Castle by Shirley Jackson.
+Attend a group Zoom call with a guest author.

-How can we innovate with endings, and how can we reach beyond the need for archetypes and meaning, aiming instead for wildness and freedom?
+How can we innovate endings as novelists, and how can we reach beyond archetypes for meaning, aiming instead for wildness and freedom?
+We will focus on the endings of all our chosen novels.
+There will be a group Zoom call with a Granta editor.

 What makes a confident writer and self-editor?
 How does prose become ‘exquisite’?
-Discover editing without hurting, and how to maintain momentum after the course ends.
+Discover editing without hurting, and ways to maintain momentum with your novel after the course ends.
+Meet with Sarah Moss for a final one-on-one tutorial, and participate in a group Zoom call with a guest literary agent.

 This course requires 10-12 hours per week.
 Find out more about the course and teaching method from our education partners Professional Writing Academy.